II.E. Terms and Conditions of Faculty Appointments

-- In order to determine if the faculty member is eligible for an extension of his/her probationary period due to a personal or professional catastrophe, the following rigorous review and evaluation shall apply:
+- In order to determine if the faculty member is eligible for an extension of the probationary period due to a personal or professional catastrophe, the following rigorous review and evaluation shall apply:

 - Professional Event.
 The faculty member shall report that an event or condition has occurred that qualifies the faculty member for an extension of the probationary period to their department chair, or if none, their dean as soon as feasible, but in any event no later than thirty days following the catastrophic event or the discovery of the catastrophic event.